Procedurally-Generated-Human/Height-Map-Generator/README.md

 ![Alt text](https://github.com/Procedurally-Generated-Human/Rodinia-World-Generator/blob/main/40gen-height-map.png?raw=true "Title")

 Note: I do not plan to continue this project in the near future. it is currently only a height map generator.
-Also i found out that pythons speed is not enough for such a project, i am currently looking into converting it into c++ or c
+Also i found out that python's speed is not enough for such a project, i am currently looking into converting it to c++ or c

 # Updates
 - added biased movement